Quantization Guided JPEG Artifact Correction: Prior Work

 Liu~\etal~\cite{liu2015data} introduce the dual domain idea in the sparse coding setting.
 Guo and Chao~\cite{guo2016building} use convolutional autoencoders for both domains.
-DMCNN~\cite{zhang2018dmcnn} extends this with novel DCT rectifier to constrain DCT errors.
-Zheng~\etal~\cite{zheng2019implicit} target color images and use an implicit DCT layer to compute DCT domain loss using pixel level information.
-D3~\cite{wang2016d3} extends Liu~\etal~\cite{liu2015data} by using a feed-forward formulation for certain parameters which were assumed in~\cite{liu2015data}.
-DCSC uses convolution features in their sparse coding scheme~\cite{fu2019jpeg}.
+DMCNN~\cite{zhang2018dmcnn} extends this with DCT rectifier to constrain errors.
+Zheng~\etal~\cite{zheng2019implicit} target color images and use an implicit DCT layer to compute DCT domain loss using pixel information.
+D3~\cite{wang2016d3} extends Liu~\etal~\cite{liu2015data} by using a feed-forward formulation for parameters which were assumed in~\cite{liu2015data}.
+Jin \etal \cite{jin2020dual} extend the dual domain concept to separate streams processing low and high frequencies, allowing them to achieve competitive results with a fraction of the parameters.